Danilus120/VanillaJS/README.md

 # Collection of tasks / applications performed in pure JS

-This repo contains mini-projects for learning pure JavaScript
+This repository contains mini-projects that I used to learn Vanilla JavaScript

 ### List of projects: